New Mexico governor pans Forest Service amid wild cow fight

 The cattle in question are the descendants of cows that legally grazed the area in the 1970s before the owner went out of business.
 Federal officials have made several attempts over the last couple of decades to remove the animals, including a similar shooting operation in 2022 that took out 65 cows in two days.

-The Forest Service has said it would release results early next week once the operation is concluded.
+The Forest Service said it would release results early next week once the operation is concluded.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.